Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

-The \emph{operad $E_2$ of little disks} is the topological operad whose space $E_2(r)$ of $r$-ary operations is given by the space of affine embeddings $\left(\disk^2 \right)^{\sqcup r} \to \disk^2$ of the disjoint union of $r$ disks into another disk, see \cite{bv68,bv73} and \cite{FresseI} for a textbook introduction.
-There is a well-known extension of the little disks operad, the \emph{operad $\framed$ of framed little disks} which allows, in addition to affine embeddings of disks, also rotations of these disks, i.e.\ as spaces, where the $r$ factors $\mathbb{S}^1$ encode the rotation parameter.
+The \emph{operad $E_2$ of little disks} is the topological operad whose space $E_2(r)$ of $r$-ary operations is given by the space of embeddings $\left(\disk^2 \right)^{\sqcup r} \to \disk^2$ of the disjoint union of $r$ disks into another disk that are composed of a translation and rescaling, see \cite{bv68,bv73} and additionally \cite{FresseI} for a textbook introduction.
+There is a well-known extension of the little disks operad, the \emph{operad $\framed$ of framed little disks} which allows, in addition to translations and rescalings, also rotations, i.e.\ as spaces, where the $r$ factors of $\mathbb{S}^1$ encode the rotation parameter.
 The operadic composition is given by composition of maps and can be obtained from the semidirect product construction in \cite{salvatorewahl}.
 In \cite{budney} it is proven that $\framed$ is equivalent to the operad of conformal balls, and that the latter comes with a cyclic structure.
 Therefore, $\framed$ is equivalent to a cyclic operad.

 This section is devoted to the characterization of cyclic algebras over $\framed$ with values in an arbitrary symmetric monoidal bicategory.